 \section{Related Work}

 \paragraph{Text-guided 2D image generation.} Recently, the CLIP model~\cite{radford2021learning} (Contrastive Language-Image Pre-training) was proposed with the aim of classifying images and text by mapping them to a shared feature space.
 However, this model is not consistent with the way human perceives language, and it may not fully capture the intended meanings.
 With the improvements in neural networks and text-image datasets, the diffusion model has been introduced to handle more complex semantic concepts~\cite{balaji2022ediffi, metzer2022latent, ramesh2022hierarchical, saharia2022photorealistic}.
-Follow-up methods are designed to improve computational efficiency, for instance, utilizing a cascade of super-resolution models~\cite{balaji2022ediffi, saharia2022photorealistic} or sampling from a low-resolution latent space and decoding the latent features into high-resolution images~\cite{metzer2022latent}.
-DreamBooth~\cite{ruiz2022dreambooth} fine-tunes the diffusion model for certain subjects, while ControlNet~\cite{zhang2023adding} and T2I-Adapter~\cite{mou2023t2i} propose controlling the pre-trained diffusion model with additional information.
-However, text-to-3D generation remains a challenge due to the computational cost and the lack of text-3D paired datasets and the associated high training cost .
+Follow-up methods are designed to improve computational efficiency, for instance, through utilizing a cascade of super-resolution models~\cite{balaji2022ediffi, saharia2022photorealistic} or sampling from a low-resolution latent space and decoding the latent features into high-resolution images~\cite{metzer2022latent}.
+DreamBooth~\cite{ruiz2022dreambooth} fine-tunes the diffusion model for certain subjects, while ControlNet~\cite{zhang2023adding} and T2I-Adapter~\cite{mou2023t2i} propose controlling the pretrained diffusion models with additional information.
+However, text-to-3D generation remains a challenge due to the lack of text-3D paired datasets and the associated high training cost .

 \paragraph{Text-guided 3D content generation.} Text-guided 3D content generation methods have emerged based on the success of text-guided 2D image generation.
 Earlier works, such as CLIP-forge~\cite{sanghi2022clip}, generate objects by learning a normalizing flow model from textual descriptions, but these methods are computationally expensive.
-DreamField~\cite{jain2021dreamfields}, CLIP-mesh~\cite{khalid2022clipmesh}, AvatarCLIP~\cite{hong2022avatarclip}, Text2Mesh~\cite{Michel_2022_CVPR}, and Dream3D~\cite{xu2022dream3d} rely on a pre-trained image-text model~\cite{radford2021learning} to optimize the underlying 3D representation (NeRF or mesh).
-Although these approaches eliminate the need for 3D training data through the use of pre-trained vision-language models, they fail to produce convincing 2D renderings.
+DreamField~\cite{jain2021dreamfields}, CLIP-mesh~\cite{khalid2022clipmesh}, AvatarCLIP~\cite{hong2022avatarclip}, Text2Mesh~\cite{Michel_2022_CVPR}, and Dream3D~\cite{xu2022dream3d} rely on a pretrained image-text model~\cite{radford2021learning} to optimize the underlying 3D representation (e.g., NeRF or mesh).